WUSTL-GIS-Programming-spring-2014/classinfo/Quizzes/Quiz5.md

 5. Change the attributes of rows in a table

 ==========
 6\.
-Given tuple (u'River City', u'IA', 52240), how would add the element u'76 Trombones' to the tuple?
+Given tuple (u'River City', u'IA', 52240),
+how would you add the element u'76 Trombones' to the tuple?
 (Write one line of python code)